timjbray/jekyll-now/_posts/2019-03-26-MacOS-diskspace-critical.md

 du -sh ~/Library/Caches/
 ```

 Quit all apps before clearing anything in the cache.
-It's apparently better to delete the contents of folders that the folders themselves - but I haven't properly investigated whether this is true.
-If you're feeling lucky clear it all, otherwise research the implications.
+It's apparently better to delete the contents of folders that the folders themselves - but I haven't properly researched whether this is true.
+If you're feeling lucky - clear it all, otherwise research the implications.
+I felt lucky & just deleted everything.

 # Node / yarn / npm